-Action items for employers:
+Action items for financial professionals:

 Younger adults are motivated to spend money on their well-being.
-Ensure they have access to education and benefits that allow them to invest in their bodies, minds, and souls, and celebrate improvements in health that may have positive impacts both today and in the future.
+Validate their decisions to invest in their bodies, minds, and souls, and celebrate improvements in health that may have positive impacts both today and in the future.

 Prepare younger adults to expect longer and more complex working lives than their parents.
-Multiple careers - and multiple forays into skills training and career education - may be the norm for many younger employees.
+Multiple careers - and multiple forays into skills training and career education - may be the norm for many younger clients.

 Younger adults are finding their feet financially while beginning to turn toward longer-term goals.
-Support younger employees in their nearer-term financial goals like paying off student loan debt or avoiding medical debt while helping them begin to save a portion of their paychecks and anticipate bigger decisions in the future.
+Support younger clients in their nearer-term financial goals like paying off debt and learning to budget while helping them anticipate bigger decisions in the future.